mautic/user-documentation/docs/builders/email_landing_page.rst

   :width: 800
   :alt: Screenshot of the editor overview

-The functions of the Email builder are as follows:
+The functions of the Email Builder are as follows:

 #.
 You can select different screen size to preview your Emails.